 FAMILIAR NAME - FINER TECHNOLOGY

-Toyota's Corolla returns the brand to prominence in the family hatchback segment.
-Jonathan Crouch takes a look.
+Toyota's Corolla has returned the brand to prominence in the family hatchback segment.
+Jonathan Crouch takes a look at the latest version.

 Ten Second Review of the Toyota Corolla

 Toyota has returned the Corolla name to the family hatchback segment with a more class-competitive hybrid-focused model line-up of hatches, saloons and estates.
 If you'd previously dismissed the Japanese brand as an also-ran in the Focus class, it might be time to think again.

 Why would you change the name of the world's best selling automotive model line?
 The reasons are difficult to understand, yet that's exactly what Toyota did back in 2007, changing the badging from its volume family hatchback model from 'Corolla' to 'Auris'.
 Now though, the 'Corolla' name in back.
 Indeed for Toyota, it's like it's never been away.
 The brand describes this as the '12th generation' model.

 Away from naming semantics, there's much of interest here, not least the fact that both the engines offered are petrol/electric hybrids.
 There are three body styles this time round too, a saloon variant joining the usual five-door hatch and 'Touring Sports' estate.
 All are built on the 'TNGA' 'Toyota New Global Architecture' platform and constructed at the brand's British factory in Burnaston, Derbyshire.